Enabled a hospitality giant increase overall revenue by analyzing market trend and competitor behavior

 The expectation was to develop a visually appealing dashboard to provide insights at the hierarchical level by mapping roles and responsibilities.
 So, if a manager was to look at the dashboard, the engine should give up the summary of the brand’s position at one glance, and also see opportunities to increase the price and revenue.

-Based on the above directives, the Mu Sigma team built a navigation tree.
+Based on the above directives, The Mu Sigma team built a navigation tree.
 Various tabs in the dashboard were then designed based on data mapping.
-T

 One consolidated report with the pricing and booking data of all brands provided visibility into pricing tactics of all players in the market